-Audio signals sent from a device to a pair of headphones nearly always passes through a headphone jack.
+Audio signals sent from a device to a pair of headphones nearly always pass through a headphone jack.

 Remember how a drive requires at least two lead wires to function properly?
-Headphone jacks effectively prepare the audio signal into its separate components on different conductors (often referred to as poles).
+Headphone jacks effectively prepare the audio signal into its separate components on different conductors (often called poles).